 This issue of Data Summary reports the latest status of greenhouse and some reactive gases in the global atmosphere.
-This Data Summary has been prepared by the World Data Centre for Greenhouse Gases (WDCGG), established under the Global Atmosphere Watch (GAW) programme of the World Meteorological Organization (WMO) and operated by the Japan Meteorological Agency (JMA), using data submitted by many contributors worldwide (Appendix: LIST OF CONTRIBUTORS).
-These contributors include organizations and individuals involved in observations and research at stations and laboratories that measure greenhouse and some reactive gases within the framework of GAW and other cooperative monitoring and research programmes.
-The WDCGG thanks all of these organizations and individuals, including those from the global air sampling network of the National Oceanic and Atmospheric Administration (NOAA), for their efforts in maintaining the observation programme and continuing to provide observational data.
+This Data Summary has been prepared by the World Data Centre for Greenhouse Gases (WDCGG), established under the Global Atmosphere Watch (GAW) Programme of the World Meteorological Organization (WMO) and operated by the Japan Meteorological Agency (JMA).
+Data summary is based on the data submitted by many contributors worldwide (Appendix: LIST OF CONTRIBUTORS).
+These contributors include both organizations and individuals involved in observations and research of greenhouse and some reactive gases at stations and laboratories operating within the framework of GAW and some other monitoring and research programmes.
+The WDCGG thanks all of these organizations and individuals, including those from the global air sampling network of the National Oceanic and Atmospheric Administration (NOAA), for their efforts in maintaining the observation programme and continuous provision of observational data.
 Not all of the contributors may be explicitly acknowledged in this publication, owing to lack of space, but all the organizations and individuals that have submitted data to the WDCGG are nevertheless here acknowledged as invaluable contributors to this latest issue of Data Summary.